-Solitary confinement involves physical isolation, meaning that a person has minimal interaction with other people.
+Solitary confinement involves physical isolation.
+This means a person has minimal interaction with other people.
 It can cause severe psychological distress and other adverse mental effects.

 Solitary confinement is a common practice in prisons and jails.
 According to the Bureau of Justice Statistics (BJS), almost 20% of incarcerated people in the U.S. experienced solitary confinement from 2011–2012.